AdrianNunez/Fall-Detection-with-CNNs-and-Optical-Flow/README.md

 #### 0. Using your own dataset

 If you want to use your own dataset you need to have a directory with two subfolders: one called 'Falls' and the other one 'NotFalls'.
-Inside each of them there should be a folder for each fall/"not fall" video, where the images of the video are stored.
+Inside each of them there should be a folder for each fall/"not fall" video (name does not matter), where the images of the video are stored.
 Example of the directory tree used:

 ```
 fall-dataset\